RebeccaWinn/django-vue/README.md

 ## Calendar Page

--Click on date to add workout
+-Click on date to add workout instead of the button click with manual input date

 -Delete and update automatic reminders with calendar events